linkerd/website/README.md

 - There is no caching in front of run.linkerd.io and versioncheck.linkerd.io.
   You should see updates there immediately.

-- There is caching for non-html pages in front of linkerd.io.
+- There is caching for non-Html pages in front of linkerd.io.
 If you're updating a non-html page for linkerd.io, it might be worth flushing the cache (cloudflare) and waiting awhile.

 ## If you have to create a new bucket

-You probably won't have to do this, but if you do, don't forget to do this stuff too to set up the bucket for public serving:
+You probably won't have to do this, but if you do, don't forget to do this stuff too to set up the bucket for public-serving:

 ```bash
 gsutil defacl ch -u AllUsers:R gs://bucketname